BlockResearchGroup/compas-FoFin/README.md

 * `FF_reqs_install`

-These commands can be executed at the Rhino Command Prompt (simply start typing the command name), or using the RhinoVAULT toolbar.
+These commands can be executed at the Rhino Command Prompt (simply start typing the command name), or using the FormFinder toolbar.

 ![FormFinder toolbar](resources/images/FormFinder_toolbar.png)